 If you’re 18 and you’re looking for your first job, you can skip this part.

-But if you’ve been in the workforce for four years and up, it’s a bit more complicated.
+But, if you’ve been in the workforce for four years and up, it’s a bit more complicated.
 Mostly, you have to decide what to keep and what to skip.

-Well, there’s a rule of thumb that you should combine or remove any experience older than 15 years.
+Anyway, there’s a rule of thumb that you should combine or remove any experience older than 15 years.
 In most cases, it’s just not relevant anymore.

-For example, if you’re applying for a physician opening at a hospital, you can be pretty sure that your summer job back in 94′ won’t be of any relevance to the recruiters.
+For example, if you’re applying for a physician opening at a hospital, it’s almost certain your summer job back in 94′ won’t be of any relevance to the recruiters.

-The key is to keep your skills and positions relevant to the place you’re applying to.
+The key is to keep your resume skills and positions relevant to the place you’re applying to.
 If you aren’t sure what skills they’re looking for, go over the job ad one more time and if possible, visit their website.

 Focus on making the skills section on your resume stand out.

 Okay, but how?
 It’s easier said than done.

 When you’re writing your skills section on the resume there are a few things that you have to keep in mind.

 The first one is that you can always add more: